ktoso/rx-wiki/Creating-Observables.md

 #### convert an object into an Observable that emits that object
 [[images/rx-operators/just.png]]

-To convert any object into an Observable that emits that object, pass that object into the `just( )` method.
+To convert any object into an Observable that emits that object and then completes, pass that object into the `just( )` method.

 ```groovy
 // Observable emits "some string" as a single item